lisp-docs/cl-language-reference/docs/chap-14/be-c-dictionary/_set-difference_nset-difference_function.md

-For all possible ordered pairs consisting of one element from *list-1* and one element from *list-2*, the :test or :test-not function is used to determine whether they *satisfy the test*.
+For all possible ordered pairs consisting of one element from *list-1* and one element from *list-2*, the :test or :test-not function is used to determine whether they <GlossaryTerm styled={true} term={"satisfy the test"}><i>satisfy the test</i></GlossaryTerm>.
 The first argument to the :test or :test-not function is the part of an element of *list-1* that is returned by the :key function (if supplied); the second argument is the part of an element of *list-2* that is returned by the :key function (if supplied).